 How much does it cost to resurface a concrete floor?

-Generally, prices can go up or low depending on the prices of available materials in your region.
+Generally, prices can go up or down depending on the prices of available materials in your region.
 Travel costs may be also included in the price for far areas.
 Contractors may also assess the condition of your existing concrete.
 If your surface does not have issues, it will only require basic prep work which doesn’t cost too much.
-Other projects that require additional work may cost higher.
+Other projects that require additional work may cost more.
 Factors like cracking, spalling, or other damages that require repair will also be taken into consideration.

 If the surface is uneven, that will require building up and blending more concrete.
 Before resurfacing it is important to level up the surface of your concrete to ensure that the new layer will adhere efficiently and will have better condition once it has dried.